camunda/camunda-docs-manual/content/update/minor/716-to-717/jboss.md

 The update procedure takes the following steps:

-1. Update the Camunda Platform Modules
+1. Update the Camunda Platform modules.
-2. Update Optional Camunda Platform Modules
+2. Update optional Camunda Platform modules.
-3. Update Camunda Web Applications
+3. Update Camunda web applications.

-Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.
+Whenever the instructions are to *replace* a module, delete the previous version of the module first to avoid orphan jars.

-# 1. Update the Camunda Platform Modules
+# 1. Update the Camunda Platform modules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: